 By defining objects on your homepage as unique entities using schema markup, you are effectively connecting them to a search engine’s knowledge graph.
 This adds context and relevance for your site content, supporting your E-A-T and establishing relationships between your local business and other defined entities across the Web.

-To see how to create your local business schema markup using the Schema App Editor, check out our how-to article here.
+Learn how to create LocalBusiness schema markup using Schema App with our how-to tutorial here.

 Testing Your Markup